NIFTy-PPL/NIFTy/paper/paper.md

 We expect \texttt{NIFTy.re} to be highly useful for many imaging applications and envision many applications within and outside of astrophysics [@Arras2022; @Leike2019; @Leike2020; @Mertsch2023; @Roth2023DirectionDependentCalibration; @Hutschenreuter2023; @Tsouros2023; @Roth2023FastCadenceHighContrastImaging; @Hutschenreuter2022].
 \texttt{NIFTy.re} has already been successfully used in two galactic tomography publications [@Leike2022; @Edenhofer2023].
 A very early version of \texttt{NIFTy.re} enabled a 100 billion dimensional reconstruction using a maximum posterior inference.
-In a newer publication, \texttt{NIFTy.re} was used to infer a 500 million dimensional posterior dimensional using Metric Gaussian Variational Inference [@Knollmueller2019].
+In a newer publication, \texttt{NIFTy.re} was used to infer a 500 million dimensional posterior dimensional using VI [@Knollmueller2019].
 Both publications extensively use \texttt{NIFTy.re}'s GPU support which yielded order of magnitude speed-ups.
 With \texttt{NIFTy.re} bridging \texttt{NIFTy} to JAX, we envision many new possibilities for inferring classical Machine Learning models with \texttt{NIFTy}'s inference methods and using \texttt{NIFTy} components such as the GP models in classical neural networks frameworks.